s-sunkum/ProjectVisionTales/README.md

    A new page like the picture below would show up
    ![image](https://user-images.githubusercontent.com/44754659/163910463-ff543e8f-3ae2-41ad-8aca-dcdacaaa62db.png)

-   PLEASE Remeber to change CONNECTION to 'Tunnel'
+   PLEASE Remember to change CONNECTION to 'Tunnel'

 5. Open it on your phone